beau-malroney/beau-malroney.github.io/docs/pages/resume.md

 <center>beau-malroney@outlook.com · <a href="https://www.linkedin.com/in/beau-malroney-88065873" target="_blank">https://www.linkedin.com/in/beau-malroney-88065873</a></center>
 <br/>
-Driven by learning new technologies and applying them to solve problems.
-I began programming as a teenager by modifying HTML for online profiles.
-The world of possibilities was opened and there was no looking back.
-Since then, I have learned many technologies and pushed the limits of each to find what problems I can solve.
-My current roles include learning new Languages, Technologies and frameworks quickly, finding the best solution for the problem at hand and keeping a positive attitude to keep moral up, finding solutions to automate redundant tasks and free time for more meaningful work, written and verbal communications to gather design requirements and engage with the client or team.
+Technology-driven problem solver with a passion for learning and innovation.
+I began programming as a teenager by modifying HTML for online profiles, sparking a lifelong curiosity for technology.
+Since then, I have explored a wide range of languages, frameworks, and tools—constantly pushing their limits to develop creative solutions.
+My current focus includes:
+- Rapidly learning and adapting to new programming languages, frameworks, and technologies.
+- Identifying and implementing the best solutions for complex problems.
+- Automating redundant tasks to improve efficiency and free time for higher-impact work.
+- Maintaining a positive, team-oriented mindset to foster collaboration and morale.
+- Communicating effectively through written and verbal channels to gather design requirements and engage with clients or teams.

 ### Experience